DRC9702/drc9702.github.io/resume.md

 * Member of the Trust-Identity Team.
 Worked in Android, IOS, React Native, web and backend.

-* Member of the Trust-Identity Team.
-Worked in Android, IOS, React Native, web and backend.
+* Worked on mobile development and identity related features such as government ID scanning, phone number verification, selfie capture, etc.

 **Student Research Assistant -- Knox College**